Supervised PCA: A Multiobjective Approach: Algorithms

 The squared error and logistic losses are convex in $L$, and as a result the Hessian of the $L$ subproblem is the Hessian of the PCA problem on the Grassmannian plus a positive (semi-)definite matrix.
 This suggests that the $L$ subproblem is well structured in a way that that makes optimization easy.
 Empirically, we observe that the proposed optimization scheme always converges to a good solution when initialized via PCA.

-The $L$ subproblem for LRPCA and LSPCA is solved using manifold conjugate gradient descent (MCGD) on the Grassmannian \cite{edelman1998geometry}.
+The $L$ subproblem for LRPCA and LSPCA is solved using manifold conjugate gradient descent (MCG) on the Grassmannian \cite{edelman1998geometry}.
 We restate the algorithm using our notation in the appendix.
-In all algorithms we specify a call to $\operatorname{MCGD}(G(L), L_0)$, where $G$ is a cost function to be minimized over the Grassmannian and $L_0$ is an initial iterate.
+In all algorithms we specify a call to $\operatorname{MCG}(G(L), L_0)$, where $G$ is a cost function to be minimized over the Grassmannian and $L_0$ is an initial iterate.
 We note that, while manifold gradient descent with Armijo line search is guaranteed to converge to a stationary point, no such guarantee exists for manifold conjugate gradient descent.
-However, it is known that if the algorithm converges to a local minimum, it does so superlinearly \cite{edelman1998geometry}.
-In any case, we observe excellent performance for the problems considered.
+However, it is known that if the algorithm converges to a local minimum, it does so superlinearly \cite{edelman1998geometry}. \ch{It is also worth noting that the per-iteration computational complexity of solving the $L$ subproblem is dominated by calculation of the gradient, which has complexity $\mathcal{O}(p^2r + (p+q)r^2 + pqr)$ for LSPCA and $\mathcal{O}(npq^2r + p^2r)$ for LRPCA.
+In many problems of interest, it may be assumed that $q$ and $r$ are small, and the per-iteration complexity will be low if $p \ll n$.
+However, if $p > n$ the $\mathcal{O}(p^2r)$ terms can be reduced to $\mathcal{O}(npr)$ by an alternative factoring.} In any case, we observe excellent performance for the problems considered.
 We found the implementation of Grassmannian conjugate gradient in Manopt \cite{boumal2014Manopt} to be more efficient than a Matlab only custom implementation.
 For this reason, we utilize Manopt to solve the $L$ subproblem.

 The necessary (Riemannian) partial derivatives with respect to $L$ are With all the pieces in place, a general alternating algorithm for LSPCA and LRPCA, which extends naturally to the corresponding kernel problems, is given in Algorithm \ref{alg:alt}.
 Before moving to experiments, we mention an alternative algorithm for LSPCA.